-The 2018 NSGP seeks to integrate the preparedness activities of nonprofit organizations that are at high risk of terrorist attack with broader state and local preparedness efforts.
+The 2019 NSGP provides funding support for physical security enhancements and other security related activities to nonprofit organizations that are at high risk of terrorist attack.
+NSGP seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.

 - Build and sustain core capabilities

 - Strengthen governance integration between private nonprofit entities and Federal, state, and local governments

 - Encourage a whole community approach to security and emergency management

 The FFY 2019 NSGP provides funding support for physical security enhancements and other security activities to nonprofit organizations that are at high risk of a terrorist attack.

 The Department of Homeland Security (DHS) continuously evaluates the national risk profile and sets priorities that help ensure appropriate allocation of scarce security dollars.
 FFY 2019 NSGP supports the following two priority areas to:

 - Enhance the protection of soft targets/crowded places